 There is a decent amount of dietary fiber in apricot seeds, which means that this tasty snack (either sweet or bitter varieties) can help improve digestive function.
 Dietary fiber is able to stimulate peristaltic motion in the gut, making bowel movement more regular, and reduce symptoms of constipation, bloating, cramping and diarrhea.
 This dietary fiber can also improve nutrient uptake efficiency in the gut.

 These seeds have a notable amount of protein, which is an essential part of your daily diet.
-A half-cup of these seeds contains roughly 25% of the necessary protein per day for women, and roughly 20% of the required amount for women.
+A half-cup of these seeds contains roughly 25% of the necessary protein per day.
 This can increase muscle growth and general repair around the body, as protein is necessary to create all new cells and tissues in the body.

 If you are struggling to maintain cholesterol levels, apricot seeds can certainly help, as a result of the dietary fiber found in this snack food.
 Fiber can help to scrape excess cholesterol from the cardiovascular system and strengthen heart health, lowering your risk of atherosclerosis, heart attacks and strokes.